-Including nonlocal optical response, electron spill-out, and Landau damping \cite{Raza2015,PhysRevLett.115.193901,Raza_2015,PhysRevX.11.011049}, the quantum surface effects (QSEs) of the metal-dielectric interface become so strong that the plasmon-mediated light-matter interactions are dramatically modified when the system sizes reduce to the mean free path of electrons \cite{Yang2019,Raza2013,Stamatopoulou:22,Zhu2016}.
-Microscopic treatment of plasmon excitations in a quantum mechanical setting can be performed by the time-dependent density functional theory \cite{Marques2004}.
-However, it is typically restricted by its complexity and only applicable to small plasmonic systems.
-A nonclassical theory called Feibelman $d$-parameter method was established to treat the QSEs by introducing the induced surface charge and current, which are further incorporated into two surface response parameters via the modified mesoscopic boundary conditions for the Maxwell equations \cite{FEIBELMAN1982287,PhysRevLett.118.157402,Yang2019,Goncalves2020}.
-The method bridges the gap between microscopic and macroscopic descriptions.
-It has revealed that the QSEs play significant roles in a broad range of phenomena of the plasmon-mediated light-matter interactions, i.e., the enhancement of the Purcell factor \cite{PhysRevB.105.125419,Eriksen2024}, the electron energy-loss spectroscopy \cite{gonccalves2023interrogating}, the dipole-forbidden transitions and the two-photon emission \cite{Goncalves2020}.
-A striking feature of the QSEs is that they open an additional metal absorption to the SPP, which makes the lifetime of the SPP even shorter than the LRA predicted one \cite{PhysRevB.104.L201405,PhysRevB.96.085413}.
-This severely restricts the applications of the SPP as a quantum bus in long-distance quantum interconnect devices \cite{PRXQuantum.2.017002,PhysRevA.109.033518}.
-How to suppress the destructive influence of lossy SPPs on quantum emitters (QEs) is a key problem for applying the SPP in quantum technologies.
+Including nonlocal optical response, electron spill-out, and Landau damping \cite{Raza2015,PhysRevLett.115.193901,Raza_2015,PhysRevX.11.011049,doi:10.1021/acs.jpcc.4c07319}, the quantum surface effects (QSEs) of the metal-dielectric interface become so strong that the plasmon-mediated light-matter interactions are dramatically modified when the system sizes reduce to the mean free path of electrons \cite{Yang2019,Raza2013,Stamatopoulou:22,Zhu2016}.
+Microscopic treatment of plasmon excitations in a quantum mechanical setting is enabled by time-dependent density functional theory (TDDFT) \cite{Marques2004}.
+However, this method is typically limited by its complexity and is applicable only to small plasmonic systems.
+To overcome this limitation, a nonclassical theory called the Feibelman $d$-parameter method has been proposed to treat the QSEs.
+This method involves the introduction of the induced surface charge and current, which are incorporated into two surface response parameters via the modified mesoscopic boundary conditions for the Maxwell equations \cite{FEIBELMAN1982287,PhysRevLett.118.157402,Yang2019,Goncalves2020,Babaze2023}.
+It bridges the gap between microscopic and macroscopic descriptions.
+It has been demonstrated that the QSEs play a significant role in a wide range of phenomena involving plasmon-mediated light-matter interactions, i.e., the enhancement of the Purcell factor \cite{PhysRevB.105.125419,Eriksen2024}, the electron energy-loss spectroscopy \cite{gonccalves2023interrogating}, the dipole-forbidden transitions and the two-photon emission \cite{Goncalves2020}, extinction cross-section \cite{Eremin2025}.
+A striking feature of QSEs is that they induce an ancillary metal absorption to the SPP, making the lifetime of the SPP even shorter than the one predicted by the LRA \cite{PhysRevB.104.L201405,PhysRevB.96.085413}.
+This severely restricts the applications of the SPP as a quantum bus in long-distance quantum devices \cite{PRXQuantum.2.017002,PhysRevA.109.033518}.
+The suppression of the destructive influence of lossy SPP on QEs is highly desired in the application of the SPP in quantum technologies.